Ssekyene/alx-low_level_programming/0x14-bit_manipulation/README.md

 3. Sets the value of a bit to `1` at a given index.

 4. Sets the value of a bit to `0` at a given index.

+5. Returns the number of bits you would need to flip to get from one number to another.

+100. Checks the endianness.

+101. Finds the password for [crackme3](./crackme3).